dotnet/csharplang/proposals/GlobalUsingDirective.md

 # Compilation units
 https://github.com/dotnet/csharplang/blob/master/spec/namespaces.md#compilation-units

+A *compilation_unit* defines the overall structure of a source file.
+A compilation unit consists of **zero or more *global_using_directive*s followed by** zero or more *using_directive*s followed by zero or more *global_attributes* followed by zero or more *namespace_member_declaration*s.

 ```antlr
 compilation_unit
     : extern_alias_directive* global_using_directive* using_directive* global_attributes? namespace_member_declaration*
     ;
 ```

+A C# program consists of one or more compilation units, each contained in a separate source file.
+When a C# program is compiled, all of the compilation units are processed together.
+Thus, compilation units can depend on each other, possibly in a circular fashion.

 The *global_using_directive*s of a compilation unit affect the *using_directive*s, *global_attributes* and *namespace_member_declaration*s of all compilation units in the program.